-HAPPY EARTH DAY.
-Mother nature in Huntington Beach is what makes the destination so special.
-With more than 70 parks, one of California’s largest saltwater marshes, a bucolic nature center, 10 miles of uninterrupted beaches, Huntington Beach is not only Surf City USA—it’s also a nature lover’s paradise.
-Today Surf City USA is recognizing Huntington Beach's parks and wildlife in honor of Earth Day's 50th anniversary April 22, 2020.
+This month Surf City USA recognizes Huntington Beach's parks and wildlife in honor of Earth Day, April 22, 2021.
+Mother nature in Huntington Beach is what makes the destination so unique.
+With more than 70 parks, one of California's largest saltwater marshes, a bucolic nature center, 10 miles of uninterrupted beaches, Huntington Beach is not only Surf City USA—it's also a nature lover's paradise.
+Discover how you can enjoy the outdoors and nature in Huntington Beach.

-- 30,000 number of people who visit the Bolsa Chica Ecological each year.
+- 30,000 people visit the Bolsa Chica Ecological Reserve each year.

 - 8,000 years ago that Native Americans first made the estuary their home.

-- Nearly 100 number of plants and trees found in the wetlands' five ecological zones.
+- Nearly 100 plants and trees found in the wetlands' five ecological zones.

 - 321 species of birds spotted in the past decade, making Bolsa Chica a birder's paradise.

 - 18 Number of rare species that call Bolsa Chica home, including the California brown pelican, American bald eagle, and the appropriately named silvery legless lizard.

 - 5 miles of public hiking trails, which include scenic overlooks.